 - Through a Serial Terminal Emulator that supports TELNET (Eg: HyperTerminal, TeraTerm, PUTTY…).

 Accessing the module using web interface

-The easiest method for controlling the module is through web page served from the device.
-To open the administration web page, type in the IP address in to the address bar of any web browser and press enter
+The easiest method for controlling the module is through a web page served from the device.
+To open the administration web page, type in the IP address into the address bar of any web browser and press enter

 Enter the default User name and Password then click OK.

 You will be presented with the device home page that shows the status of GPIOs.